ilon-trask/chat-notepad/README.md

 ## Issues

-- up to date login should recive data from server not just changes
+- up to date operation should recive data from server not just changes